py-why/causal-learn/README.md

 * matplotlib
 * graphviz

-To use Pytrad, we could install it using [pip](https://pypi.org/project/sqlparse/):
+To use causal-learn, we could install it using [pip](https://pypi.org/project/sqlparse/):

 ```
-pip install pytrad
+pip install causal-learn
 ```

 # Documentation

-Please kindly refer to [Pytrad Doc](https://pytrad-docs.readthedocs.io/en/latest/) for detailed tutorials and usages.
+Please kindly refer to [causal-learn Doc](https://causal-learn-docs.readthedocs.io/en/latest/) for detailed tutorials and usages.